Mamu9/Mamu9/README.md

-- 👋 Hi, I write program and stories + think + unthink + paint + learn + learn + walk + run.
+- 👋 Hi, I write code and stories.
+Despite deepseek n claude's assistence sometimes.
-- 👀 I’m into deep learning + blockchain + tokenomics + GAN + NFTs.
+- 👀 I’m into deep thinking + tokenomics
-- 🌱 I’m currently learning solidity + token economy
+- 🌱
-- 💞️ I’m looking to collaborate on layer 2 NFT projects and DAO projects
+- 💞️
-- 📫 How to reach me @und_mamu - telegram
+- 📫

 <!---
 Mamu9/Mamu9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.